 Reporting a 1099-K on your tax return

-Beginning with the 2012 tax year, report your 1099-K payments on Schedule C on a separate revenue line.
+Beginning with the 2012 tax year, if you are self-employed, report your 1099-K payments on Schedule C on a separate revenue line.
 Consider performing a double check on your total business income by comparing the total revenue on Schedule C to your profit and loss statement from your accounting system.

 Perfect for independent contractors